okta/okta.github.io/_source/_posts/2018-01-16-cryptocurrency-pwa-secured-by-okta.md

 | [{% img blog/cryptocurrency-pwa/crypto-pwa-home.png alt:"Crypto PWA - Home" width:"280" %}](/assets/blog/cryptocurrency-pwa/crypto-pwa-home-69329f087aa8073397cec14ce6d3bfe3d8878e79ed29110bb9bd533c6d28621e.png) | [{% img blog/cryptocurrency-pwa/crypto-pwa-add.png alt:"Crypto PWA - Add" width:"280" %}](/assets/blog/cryptocurrency-pwa/crypto-pwa-add-cb534ec4cd596babdc2f4a1f2246c27702c4b69f6989b4d04710abb70f33b847.png) | [{% img blog/cryptocurrency-pwa/crypto-pwa-home-btc.png alt:"Crypto PWA - Home with BTC" width:"280" %}](/assets/blog/cryptocurrency-pwa/crypto-pwa-home-btc-be94818700289748d7e33e2306959607f13075c94496724d4adcd83340dbb370.png) |

-You can verify if works offline &mdash; like a PWA should &mdash; by toggling offline mode in your browser (in Chrome: Developer Tools > Network > Offline).
+You can verify it works offline &mdash; like a PWA should &mdash; by toggling offline mode in your browser (in Chrome: Developer Tools > Network > Offline).

 **NOTE:** This application is designed specifically to be a PWA, not for packaging as a native app and deploying to a phone.
 For this reason, we don't account for developing and deploying it as a mobile app in this post.
 If you're interested in that, please see the other articles at the end of this post.